marycgartland/CatanJr/README.txt

 	1. Open the project and press the run button
 	2. Choose a number of players between 3 and 4
-	3. Enter the name of each player as prompted, each player will be assigned a colour, a wood and molasses, and their starting lairs and ships will be placed on the board automatically.
-Lairs are represented by the capital letter of the players assigned colour, and ships are represented by the lower case of the players assigned colour, for example the blue players lairs will be identifyed as'B' and their ships will be 'b'
+	3. Enter the name of each player as prompted.
+Each player will be assigned a colour, a wood and a molasses resource, and their starting lairs and ships will be placed on the board automatically.
+Lairs are represented by the capital letter of the players assigned colour, and ships are represented by the lower case of the players assigned colour, for example the blue players lairs will be identified as 'B' and their ships will as 'b'
-	4. After the players are setup, the game will begin with dice roll for the first player
+	4. After the players are set up, the game will begin with dice roll for the first player
-	5. Based on the value of the dice roll, resources are distributed to players that have lairs connected to the islands that contain the value of the dice roll
+	5. Based on the value of the dice roll, resources are distributed to players that have lairs connected to the islands containing the corresponding dice value.
 	6. The player is then presented with 4 options:

 	"Would you like to Buy [B], Build [Bd], Trade [T], View pocket[P] or End turn [E]?"

  		Option 1: Buy [B]:
             	- This gives the player the option to buy a cocotile if they have sufficient funds
-            		- Based on the type of cocotile that the player receieves, they will either gain resources, move the Ghost Captain (see AH.1) or build a ship (AH.2) or build a lair (AH.3)
+            	- Based on the type of cocotile that the player receives, they will either gain resources, move the Ghost Captain (see AH.1), or build a ship (AH.2) or a lair (AH.3)

  		Option 2: Build [Bd]:
         		- This gives the player the option to build a ship (AH.2) or a lair (AH.3) if they have sufficient funds